neilpeterson/kubernetes-sample-and-demos/06-kubernetes-resource-limits/README.md

 - spec.containers[].resources.requests.cpu
 - spec.containers[].resources.requests.cpu

 **Requests** are used at the time of scheduling.
-The scheduler will ensure that the selected node is capable of handeling the requests.
+The scheduler will ensure that the selected node is capable of handling the requests.

-**Limits** are used durig run time.
-If a container exceeds it's memory limit, it may be restarted.
-If a contianer exceeds it's CPU limits, it will not be restarted.
+**Limits** are used during run time.
+If a container exceeds its memory limit, it may be restarted.
+If a container exceeds its CPU limits, it will not be restarted.

 ## Sample